ashutoshmjain/gita/src/prologue.md

 > Let Ganesa be thought of, O Muni, for the purpose of writing the poem.'

-Having approached by `Dwaipayana` and advised by his father `Siva`, `Ganesa` — the embodiment of ‘intelligence’, said -  I want to help, but I would stop writing if you paused speaking even for a moment.
+Having approached by `Dwaipayana`,`Ganesa` — the embodiment of ‘intelligence’, said -  I want to help, but I would stop writing if you paused even for a moment.

-`Ganesa`  probably deemed there was no time to waste, given the immensity of the work to be scribed.  `Dwaipayana` agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after full appreciation of the meaning ! [^humanMind]
+`Ganesa`  probably deemed there was no time to waste, given the immensity of the transcription.  `Dwaipayana` agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after full appreciation of the meaning ! [^humanMind]

 >"Ganesa, upon hearing this address, thus answered,
 >